 What Are Our Options?

 Many people mistakenly believe that in vitro fertilization (IVF) is the only option for getting pregnant if you cannot get pregnant on your own.
 This isn't true!
-Most couples have a specific health issues that makes pregnancy more difficult.
+Most couples have a specific health issues that make pregnancy more difficult.
 The journey begins by diagnosing this issue.
-We may perform blood work, analyze you and your partner's sperm and eggs, check for structural abnormalities, and take a detailed medical history.
+At the Center of Reproductive Medicine in Texas, we may perform blood work, analyze you and your partner's sperm and eggs, check for structural abnormalities, and take a detailed medical history.